-Paneer has got to be one of the easiest cheeses to make at home with two simple ingredients - milk and lemon!
-This mild Indian no-melt cheese stays firm and creamy which makes it incredible for absorbing flavor in curries, grilling, or even making into desserts!
+Paneer is one of the easiest cheeses to make at home with two simple, accessible ingredients - milk and lemon juice!
+This mild Indian no-melt cheese stays firm and creamy.
+It's ideal for absorbing flavor in curries, grilling, or even making into desserts!

 I've once had a brand tell me that paneer is an inaccessible ingredient for a recipe I pitched.
 It blew my mind.
 Paneer is made of TWO ingredients that are available in every single grocery store year-round.
 It may not be ideal to make it, but it's definitely accessible.
 All you need to make paneer is: